vivienrauch/JavaScript-Essentials-Portfolio-Project-Geography-Quiz/README.md

     - [Balsamiq](https://balsamiq.com/) for creating a wireframe mockup
     - [Pexels](https.//pexels.com/) for the images
     - [Font Awesome](https://fontawesome.com/) for the icons used throughout the site
+    - [Box Shadow Generator](https://cssgenerator.org/box-shadow-css-generator.html) for adding dynamics to the buttons

 # **Deployment** - *Surface plane*